 Get a cookie cutter, just smaller than each cupcake & use it to cut each cake into a round, so they are all the same size.
 Save the leftover trimmings in a bowl to make cake pops (chocolate cake on a stick – what’s not to love?!).

-Slice each cupcake in half & spread a little black cherry jam over the bottom slice, then pipe on a little buttercream or whipped cream & pop the top of the cake on, pressing down lightly to make it stick.
-Time to make some chocolate sauce!
+Slice each cupcake in half & spread a teaspoonful of black cherry jam over the bottom slice.
+Pipe on a little whipped cream (or buttercream) & pop the top of the cake on, pressing down very lightly to make it stick.

 What you need: